KushalBhanot/EggTimer-iOS13/README.md

 # EggTimer
 [![HitCount](http://hits.dwyl.com/KushalBhanot/EggTimer-iOS13.svg)](http://hits.dwyl.com/KushalBhanot/EggTimer-iOS13)<br>
-Want to your mornings to be hassle-free with delicious eggs?
+Want your mornings to be hassle-free with delicious eggs?
 Look no more.

 ## Cloning
 ```bash